jwalc/WeibullApp/README.md

  - [] Data Converter Module: can save data without converting it
  - [] Data Converter Module: saves file after changing textInput and without clicking the save button
  - [] Data Picker: shows error message when no files are in data/user_data/

+## How to contribute
+For now I do not seek to have any code contributions since this project is intended for (my) learning purposes.
+I do, however, appreciate any kind of feedback.